A Guide to the

 Braun was married to Elizabeth Falls, and the couple raised eight children, three sons and five daughters, in the small parsonage near Bridgewater, Virginia.
 Braun passed away on January 26, 1850 and he was buried in the yard of Friedens Church.

 Scope and Content:

-The Brown Family Collection, 1872-1919, consists of three folders containing 32 items, pertaining to the Brown Family of the Shenandoah Valley, Virginia.
+The Brown Family Papers, 1872-1919, are comprised of three folders containing 32 items, pertaining to the Brown Family of the Shenandoah Valley, Virginia.
 Compromised mainly of correspondence, the collection is arranged into three series: Correspondence and Receipts, Typescript, and Non-Print Materials.

 Names figuring prominently in the Correspondence and Receipts series are, Mrs. E.A.
 Jordon, Mr. Keller, Jacob H. Wysient, Annie Sites (Mrs. William H.), Dr. C.A.
 Brown, and William R. Brown.
 Also contained in this series are receipts of purchases printed on letterheads from various Staunton, Va. businesses; notification of dues; an Elementary Professional certificate for Mary A. Brown; photocopies of obituaries for William Rice Brown, Mrs. Mattie Jordon Calhoun, and F.G.
 Keller; and postcards, one of which is a photograph of the storefront of J.W.
 Jacobs, est. 1850.